preetithirukonda/CSC440-Project/README.md

 This project implements a relational database system used to manage:
 - Manufacturers
 - Suppliers
-- Ingredient inventory (atomic + compound)
+- Ingredient inventory (atomic and compound)
 - Products
-- Formulations & recipes (with versioning rules)
+- Formulations and recipes (with versioning rules)
-- Product & ingredient batches
+- Product and ingredient batches
 - Supplier relationships
 - Business rules enforced via triggers and stored procedures